Do you have a shared iPad or iPhone in your home, one that your kids can use too?

 When you change the settings back to ON, these will both reappear.
 However, even if you disable Installing Apps, it is still possible for in-app purchases to be made on apps you already have.
-These purchases are there so that you can buy in-app features, credits, live, etc. and your kids can make these purchases without even realizing.
+These purchases are there so that you can buy in-app features, credits, live, etc, and your kids can make these purchases without even realizing it.

 To disable In-App Purchases, tap the In-App Purchases toggle to OFF in the Restrictions setting.

-There ae other options in Restrictions that you can play about with before you hand your device to your children.
-These control what they can and cannot do so take the time to look through them.
+There are other options in Restrictions that you can play about before you hand your device to your children.
+These control what they can and cannot do, so take the time to look through them.